huggingface/blog/asr-diarization.md

   ...
 ```

-You can customize the pipeline based on your needs. `ModelSettings` in the `config.py` hold the parameters used at the initialization time that define which models to use:
+You can customize the pipeline based on your needs. `ModelSettings`, in the `config.py` file, holds the parameters used for initialization, defining the models to use during inference:

 ```python
 class ModelSettings(BaseSettings):